thomaskejser/modern-cmake/docs/blog.md

 simple name.
 Using a name like `CLI11::CLI11` tells CMake:

-> The thing called `CLI11::CLI` is target not made by this file - go look for it!
+> The thing called `CLI11::CLI` is target not made by this file, go look for it!

-That target may be defined elsewhere in the repo - or it could be imported via the toolchain (`vcpkg` in our example).
+That target may be defined elsewhere in the repo, or it could be imported via the toolchain (`vcpkg` in our example).

 To find the exact link name (a different name that what you used in`find_package`) - check your `cmake` logs.
 For example, the library `plog` shows this in the logs when you execute `find_package`: